Adult Learners (Nontraditional Students)

 The Non-Traditional Student Program (NTSP) is designed to help nontraditional students be successful in obtaining their educational goals.
 NTSP helps students navigate the university and provide information about resources, services, and opportunities that UA Little Rock offers.
 Additional information may be found on the website ualr.edu/campuslife/ntsp/about-non-traditional-student-programs or by calling (501) 916-5645.

 The UA Little Rock Alumni Association sponsors a variety of activities for students and former students including homecoming, reunions, speaker series, and other special events.
-The association offers several scholarships, including one to a second-generation student, and it cosponsors GradFest each fall and spring semester.
-Members receive on-campus discounts and receive Daily Record, is a newspaper of law and business information.
+The association offers several scholarships, including one to a second-generation student, and cosponsors GradFest each fall and spring semester.
+Members receive on-campus discounts and receive Daily Record, which is a newspaper of law and business information.
 The Alumni Association offers a basic membership option or membership in a specific constituency group and is open to all former students of UA Little Rock and its predecessor institutions (Little Rock University and Little Rock Junior College) for a small annual membership fee.
 Visit the Bailey Alumni & Friends Center, (501) 683-7208.

 The UA Little Rock Bookstore is located in the Donaghey Student Center complex and is the book center for UA Little Rock.
-In addition to providing required and recommended textbooks, the Bookstore has a general book department with a basic selection of books, special promotions, school and office supplies, and a special order service.
+In addition to providing required and recommended textbooks, the Bookstore has a general book department with a basic selection of books, special promotions, school and office supplies, and special order service.
 The gift department includes jewelry, imprinted clothing, and greeting cards.
 University class rings are ordered individually for graduating students.
 The Bookstore is managed by Barnes and Noble Bookstores, Inc., and is a member of the National Association of College Stores and the Southwest College Bookstore Association.

 Campus ID Card